nexhome-org/nexhome-homeassistant-component/README.md

 1. Open Home Assistant's HACS page.
 2. Click `integrations`。
 3. Click on `ADD INTEGRATION ` in the bottom right corner.
-4. Find `NEXHome` in the newly opened page and install it.
+4. Find `NEXhome` in the newly opened page and install it.
-   **Note**：If you have just installed HACS or the network is not smooth, you may not see the `NEXHome` plugin.
+   **Note**：If you have just installed HACS or the network is not smooth, you may not see the `NEXhome` plugin.
 If you can't find this plugin in HACS, you can use the manual installation method below.
 5. Restart Home Assistant.